-December 10, 1924 — The first gay rights group in the United States is founded at 1710 Crilly Ct. in Chicago and receives an Illinois state charter.
+December 10, 1924 — The first gay rights group in the United States is founded at 1710 Crilly Ct. in Chicago and received an Illinois state charter.
 The organization, started by an itinerant preacher and laundry, railway and postal workers, publishes two issues of a journal before being shut down after the wife of one of the directors learns about the group and calls the Chicago police.

-June, 28, 1969 — New York City police raid the Stonewall, a gay bar on Christopher Street in Greenwich Village, the sixth gay bar to be raided in Manhattan in three weeks.
-Gay men and lesbians fight back over four days in what has come to be called the Stonewall Rebellion and is seen as the watershed event that triggered the gay liberation movement.
+June 28, 1969 — New York City police raid the Stonewall, a gay bar on Christopher Street in Greenwich Village, the sixth gay bar to be raided in Manhattan in three weeks.
+Gay men and lesbians fight back over four days in what has come to be called the Stonewall Rebellion and was seen as the watershed event that triggered the gay liberation movement.

 June 14, 1977 — Anita Bryant landed in Chicago to perform at an event for Shriners Children's Hospital.
-What transpired that day was an important moment for Chicago's LGBT community — 5,000 individuals showed up at Medinah Temple (now a Bloomingdale's outlet store at Wabash and Ohio) to picket the event.
-The expression of solidarity inspired more and more Chicagoans to rally around the issue of gay rights and the next year's PRIDE Parade saw a dramatic surge in attendance.
+What transpired that day was an important moment for Chicago's LGBTQ community — 5,000 individuals showed up at Medinah Temple (now a Bloomingdale's outlet store at Wabash and Ohio) to picket the event.
+The expression of solidarity inspired more and more Chicagoans to rally around the issue of gay rights, and the following year's PRIDE Parade saw a dramatic surge in attendance.

 But a spontaneous, unexpected turnout of 5,000-plus people proved the naysayers wrong.
 Protesters chanted "pray for Anita" and sang "The Battle Hymn of the Republic," according to the Tribune's coverage of the event.
 (Attendees of the concert reportedly sang the same tune.)

-It was the first large-scale LGBT political demonstration in Chicago.
+It was the first large-scale LGBTQ political demonstration in Chicago.

 After the three-hour protest, some of the marchers headed over to Pioneer Court outside Tribune Tower to protest a series of inflammatory, questionably sourced articles co-written by then a Tribune reporter Michael Sneed (now of the Sun-Times) that purported to link a child pornography ring to the gay community in Chicago.

-Bryant's views may have only succeeded in strengthening Chicago's LGBT community by giving greater visibility to the discrimination and injustices they faced.
+Bryant's views may have only succeeded in strengthening Chicago's LGBTQ community by giving greater visibility to the discrimination and injustices they faced.

-June 5, 1981 — The federal Centers for Disease Control publishes its first report on the unusual occurrence of pneumocystis carinii pneumonia in five men in Los Angeles, the diagnosic sign that is to become one of the hallmarks of AIDS.
+June 5, 1981 — The federal Centers for Disease Control publishes its first report on the unusual occurrence of pneumocystis carinii pneumonia in five men in Los Angeles, the diagnostic sign that is to become one of the hallmarks of AIDS.
 No mention, however, is made of the fact that all of the men are homosexuals, for fear of offending the gay community or giving ammunition to anti-gay activists.

-October 2, 1985 — Rock Hudson dies of AIDS, and a disease that mainstream America thought it could ignore suddenly becomes a household word.
+October 2, 1985 — Rock Hudson dies of AIDS, and disease that mainstream America thought it could ignore suddenly becomes a household word.

-Progress always provokes backlash.
+Progress always provokes a backlash.
 Sometimes that backlash is vicious and violent, as in the case of the 1978 assassination of Harvey Milk, who had emerged as a national political figure by leading California's resistance to the Bryant campaign.
 Sometimes it's unimaginably tragic, as in Orlando.
 The struggle for justice — the struggle against hate — is unending, but relentless.
 It will not and it must not end.